gbenroscience/ParserNG/README.md

         </dependency>

-This library was created in 2009 and later used by the author as part of a critical part of his University final year project at the Department of Computer Science and Engineering, Obafemi Awolowo University,Ile-Ife, Osun State, Nigeria.
+This library was created in 2009.

 The design goal of this library was to create a simple, yet powerful, not too bogus math tool that scientists and developers could deploy with their work to solve mathematical problems both simple and complex.